kzampog/cilantro/README.md

 ## Supported functionality
 - Voxel grid based point cloud resampling
-- General dimension kd-trees (using packaged [nanoflann](https://github.com/jlblancoc/nanoflann))
+- General dimension kd-trees (using bundled [nanoflann](https://github.com/jlblancoc/nanoflann))
 - Surface normal estimation from point clouds
-- General dimension convex hull computation (using packaged [Qhull](http://www.qhull.org/)) that allows easy switching between vertex and half-space intersection representations for the defined polytope
+- General dimension convex hull computation (using bundled [Qhull](http://www.qhull.org/)) that allows easy switching between vertex and half-space intersection representations for the defined polytope
 - A representation of general dimension space regions as unions of convex polytopes that implements set operations
 - A 3D Iterative Closest Point implementation for point-to-point and point-to-plane metrics that supports multiple correspondence types (based on any combination of point location, normal, and color)
 - A generic RANSAC estimator (and instantiations of it for robust plane estimation and rigid 6DOF point cloud registration)
 - Connected component based point cloud segmentation, with pairwise similarities capturing any combination of spatial proximity, normal smoothness, and color similarity
 - General dimension k-means clustering that supports all distance metrics supported by [nanoflann](https://github.com/jlblancoc/nanoflann)
+- A spectral clustering implementation (using bundled [Spectra](https://github.com/yixuan/spectra) for eigendecompositions)
-- General dimension Principal Component Analysis
+- Principal Component Analysis
 - A fast, flexible and easy to use 3D visualizer
-- Basic I/O utilities for point clouds (in PLY format, using packaged [tinyply](https://github.com/ddiakopoulos/tinyply)) and Eigen matrices
+- Basic I/O utilities for point clouds (in PLY format, using bundled [tinyply](https://github.com/ddiakopoulos/tinyply)) and Eigen matrices
 - RGBD images to/from point cloud utility functions

 ## Dependencies